Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 The sunlight enters the cave through a crack in its arched roof and reflects off the water’s surface illuminating the entire space with blue light making for a unique natural phenomenon and a gorgeous sight.

 To make the most of this trip make sure to book this group tour or even better this private tour.
-Both also include the Green Cave nearby and a stop at Stiniva beach on Vis island.
+Both also include the Green Cave nearby and a stop at Stiniva Beach on Vis Island.
+If you’d like to squeeze more into your day, consider this 5 island tour.

 Day 7 – Brac and Jelsa

-If you book a tour, there will be organised transport from Hvar town but if you prefer to do the trip by ferry from Jelsa we recommend you catch the bus to avoid paying rental costs just so you can pay for parking too.
+If you book this private tour, you’ll be leaving by speed boat from Hvar town.
+If you prefer to do the trip by ferry from Jelsa I recommend you catch the bus to avoid paying rental costs just so you can pay for parking too.

 Day trip to Bol, Brac

-Many believe that Zlatni Rat is a sandy beach, it certainly looks like one on the photos!
+Many believe that Zlatni Rat is a sandy beach, it certainly looks like one in the photos!
 But in reality, the beach is made of (smaller than usual) pebbles.

 Jelsa